MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 A popular use case for maintaining user identity in the browser is to support sync.
 For this reason, identity issues are frequently confused with sync issues.
 Understand the difference between identity and sync issue before you start troubleshooting sync.

 Before you treat an issue as a sync issue, check to see if the user is signed into the browser with a valid account.
-If you encounter an identity issues as an account not properly signing in or the wrong account appearing as the user’s default account, refer to the [Identity troubleshooting guide](https://dev.azure.com/microsoft/Edge/_wiki/wikis/Edge.wiki/48883/Identity-TSG).

 The next screenshot shows an example of an identity error found in *edge://sync-internals*.